INTRODUCTION

 One of my companions tied up my mouth and nose with a handkerchief soaked in a liquid with the smell of ammonia.

 I obeyed everything that was demanded of me, I most of all wanted peace.
-Once I even lay down on the sandy garden path, but they immediately picked me up and led me on.
+Once I even laid down on the sandy garden path, but they immediately picked me up and led me on.

 My last memory was the heavy roar of stone rain on the roofs and walls of houses.